ShuntaH/teamy-django/README.md

 ````
 git clone git@github.com:ShuntaH/teamy-django.git

-python3.8 -m venv venv
+python3.8 -m venv venv-teamy
+# if python3.8 is not installed yet, you can download it there -> https://www.python.org/

 . venv/bin/activate.fish
-# if using fish
+# if using fish shell

 pip install -r requirements.txt